solar panel farm on the outskirts of large modern city

 Energy and electronic engineering research

-We've had an impact in the safety of nuclear power plants in India, the adoption of clean solar energy in the 2 seas region of northern Europe, the development of an energy autonomous community in the Isle of Wight, disruption analysis tools for the railway industry, and establishing a condition monitoring system for Stork Food and Dairy Systems to predict catastrophic failures in machinery.
+We've had an impact in the safety of nuclear power plants in India, the adoption of clean solar energy in the 2 seas region of northern Europe, the development of an energy autonomous community in the Isle of Wight, disruption analysis tools for the railway industry, establishing a condition monitoring system for Stork Food and Dairy Systems to predict catastrophic failures in machinery, and the development of approaches to enable the inspection of off-shore wind turbine blades using drone swarms.

-Our work is regularly published by leading academic journals within the field, including the Journal of Rehabilitation and Assistive Technologies Engineering, the Journal of Modern Power Systems and Clean Energy, Progress in Nuclear Energy, Reliability Engineering and System Safety, and Applied Energy.
+Our work is regularly published by leading academic journals, including Energy, IEEE Access, IEEE Transactions in Nuclear Science, Journal of Modern Power Systems and Clean Energy, Energies, Progress in Nuclear Energy, Reliability Engineering and System Safety, and Applied Energy.

 Innovative Industrial Research Group